mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/g_mic_settings.rst

 G'Mic Settings
 ==============

-G'Mic or GREYC's Magic for Image Computing is an opensource filter framework, or, it is an extra program you can download to have access to a whole lot of image filters.
+G'Mic or GREYC's Magic for Image Computing is an opensource filter framework.
+The G'Mic plugin for Krita exists only on Windows and Linux.

 Krita has had G'Mic integration for a long time, but this is its most stable incarnation.
+On Windows, the plugin is included in the installer and Krita will find it automatically.
+On Linux, we are making an appimage available for download.

 You set it up as following:

 #.
-First download the proper krita plugin from `the G'Mic website. <https://gmic.eu/download.shtml>`_.
+Download the gmic-krita appimage
 #.
-Then, unzip and place it somewhere you can find it.
+Make it executable
 #.
 Go to :menuselection:`Settings --> Configure Krita --> G'Mic plugin` and set G'MIC to the filepath there.
 #.
 Then restart Krita.